Jemal Johnson

-Jemal Pierre Johnson (born May 3, 1985) is a former professional soccer player.
+Jemal Pierre Johnson (born May 3, 1985) is an American former professional soccer player.
 In a 15-year career, he scored 53 goals in 391 league and cup appearances.

 He started his career at Premier League club Blackburn Rovers, making several appearances for the club between 2004 and 2006, having graduated through the club's academy.
 After a season at Wolverhampton Wanderers, he joined Milton Keynes Dons in summer 2007.
 As well as these three clubs, he has also spent loan periods at Preston North End, Darlington, Leeds United, Stockport County, and Port Vale.
-He spent the first half of 2011 with Bulgarian side Lokomotiv Sofia, before returning to England in the summer to sign for Southend United; he was released by Southend in December 2011, and two months later signed with Dover Athletic.
+He spent the first half of 2011 with the Bulgarian side Lokomotiv Sofia before returning to England in the summer to sign for Southend United; Southend released him in December 2011, and two months later signed with Dover Athletic.
 He joined Tamworth in September 2012.
 Having made one appearance for the club, he left Tamworth to return to the United States with the Fort Lauderdale Strikers.
-He went on to play for the New York Cosmos in the 2014 season, for Jacksonville Armada the following three seasons, and then joined Fresno FC in January 2018.
+He went on to play for the New York Cosmos in the 2014 season, for Jacksonville Armada the following three seasons.
+Then he joined Fresno FC in January 2018.

 Career

 Blackburn Rovers

-Though born in the United States, Johnson's family moved to Macclesfield when he was five years old.
-Originally signed by Manchester United, Johnson joined Blackburn Rovers' Academy when he was sixteen.
+Though born in the United States, Johnson's family moved to Macclesfield when he was five.
+Originally signed by Manchester United, Johnson joined Blackburn Rovers' Academy when he was 16.

-Johnson made his first-team debut as a substitute in Rovers' FA Cup Third Round 1–1 tie at Cardiff City on January 8, 2005, replacing Paul Dickov after 89 minutes.
-He scored his first senior goal, in his first start, on January 29 at Ewood Park, in Blackburn's Fourth Round 3–0 victory over Colchester United.
-He also played in the Fifth Round goalless draw with Burnley at Turf Moor, but played not further part in Rovers' semi-final run.
+Johnson made his first-team debut as a substitute in Rovers' FA Cup Third round 1–1 tie at Cardiff City on January 8, 2005, replacing Paul Dickov after 89 minutes.
+He scored his first senior goal, in his first start, on January 29 at Ewood Park, in Blackburn's fourth round 3–0 victory over Colchester United.
+He also played in the fifth round goalless draw with Burnley at Turf Moor, but played not further part in Rovers' semi-final run.
 He also made three substitute appearances in the Premier League during the 2004–05 season.

 In October 2005, he joined Championship side Preston North End on loan, he played three games at Deepdale, scoring against Hull City.
 In March 2006 he joined League Two Darlington on a six-week loan, manager David Hodgson having tracked him since July 2004.
 Johnson scored three times in nine starts.

 Wolverhampton Wanderers

-Having failed to establish himself in the Rovers first team, Johnson joined Championship club Wolverhampton Wanderers in August 2006 for an undisclosed fee.
+Having failed to establish himself in the Rovers first-team, Johnson joined Championship club Wolverhampton Wanderers in August 2006 for an undisclosed fee.
 He scored two match-winning goals in his first two league games for the club – to the delight of manager Mick McCarthy, but by the end of the season he scored just one further goal.
-He joined Leeds United on a three-month loan in February 2007, but had a frustrating time at Elland Road, making just five appearances.
-Back at Molineux he was placed on the transfer list.
+He joined Leeds United on a three-month loan in February 2007 but had a frustrating time at Elland Road, making just five appearances.
+Back at Molineux, he was placed on the transfer list.